 Interest incurred on borrowings used to finance fleet leasing activities was \$89 million for the year ended December 31, 1999 and \$177 million for each of the years ended December 31, 1998 and 1997 and is included net within fleet leasing revenues in the Consolidated Statements of Operations.
 Interest related to equity advances on homes was \$24 million, \$27 million and \$32 million for the years ended December 31, 1999, 1998 and 1997, respectively.
-Interest related to origination and mortgage servicing activities was \$109 million, \$139 million and \$78 million for the years ended December 31, 1999, 1998 and 1997, respectively.
-Interest expense incurred on borrowings used to finance both equity advances on homes and mortgage servicing activities are recorded net within membership and service fee revenues in the Consolidated Statements of Operations.
+Interest related to origination and mortgage servicing activities was \$109 million, \$139 million and \$78 million for the years ended December 31, 1999, 1998, and 1997, respectively.
+Interest related to origination and mortgage servicing activities are recorded net within membership and service fee revenues in the Consolidated Statements of Operations.